FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Step 4 - Build A Cash Buyer List

 This is where it begins to get fun for most people.
 Get out to networking events and meet new potential investors.
-There are a lot of people out there that don’t want to do the groundwork but want to own real estate.
+There are a lot of people out there who don’t want to do the groundwork but want to own real estate.

 You can also check out this quick video below that talks about how to find cash buyers online for free!